vipulnaik/working-drafts/blog/how-my-life-has-improved.md

 Why didn't I engage in that much active self-care previously?
 One main reason was my intense focus on "others" -- on things like my work and my projects / altruistic pursuits.
-This was to some extent a personality thing on my part, and it was also excerbated by a genuinely demanding and stressful job that I didn't have good heuristics for dealing with.
+This was to some extent a personality thing on my part, and it was also exacerbated by a genuinely demanding and stressful job that I didn't have good heuristics for dealing with.
 I also probably just lacked good heuristics for active self-care, and had a bit of hubris about it -- a